1990 Komotini events

-The Komotini events (Gümülcine olayları) occurred on 29 January 1990 between local Greek Christians and members of the ethnic Turkish minority in the Komotini area in northern Greece.
+The Komotini events (Gümülcine olayları) occurred on 29 January 1990 between local Greek Christians and members of the Muslim minority in the Komotini area in northern Greece.
 The events started over the conviction and imprisonment of an ethnic Turkish MP, Sadik Achmet, by a Greek court.
 400 shops were looted, and the offices of two Turkish newspapers ransacked.
 The clashes broke out after the murder of an ethnic Greek by a Muslim, while there were no Turkish casualties during the events.

 Background

-The Turkish minority, which is recognized by the Council of Europe as part of the Muslim minority in Western Thrace, with estimates varying from 50,000 (official census) to as high as 130,000 (Human Rights Watch).
+A minority, which is recognized by the Council of Europe as part of the Muslim minority in Western Thrace, with estimates varying from 50,000 (official census) to as high as 130,000 (Human Rights Watch).
 The term 'Turkish minority' is officially denied by Greece via using "Muslim Greeks" instead.
 Discrimination of the Turks has been criticized by the US and the European Parliament.
 On January 26, 1990, a Greek court jailed 2 Turkish leaders because they used the word "Turk" in their political organization.
 Turks in Greece cannot choose their religious leader (mufti).

-According to Human Rights Watch the religious, educational, and language rights of the Turkish minority in Greece have been violated.